Last Revised: February 18, 2014

 Section 7: The Comptroller has the duty of maintaining a record of the balances of organization and SGA accounts, and is subject to inquiry by SGA.

-Section 8: Before receiving access to budgeted funds, each Student Organization must submit a list of signatures of current officers and an advisor at the beginning of each semester.
-Funds will not be released without these signatures on file.
+Section 8: Before receiving access to budgeted funds, each Student Organization must register their organization on Involved@Webster.
+Funds will not be released without a completed registration per semester.

 Section 9: No SGA funds may be used as a direct donation to charitable organizations or to purchase gifts.
 Only the proceeds from fundraising events can be used for these purposes.